dandr94/SoftUni-Python/README.md

 ### Files
 These are the raw files that I created through all the modules.
 These are non edited since it's nice to see the improvement from the Basics to the End in terms of clean code, naming things, etc...
-It was a fun journey and I uploaded these mostly because I don't want to lose them if something happens and maybe for future nostalgia when I go back to them after a couple of years.
+It was a fun journey and I uploaded these mostly because I don't want to lose them if something happens and maybe for future nostalgia when I go back to them after a couple of years.<br/>

 `Important: these files are NOT all the tasks that were given to solve.
 Some of them are missing and some of them don't even get the maximum points in Judge.`